VNNikolaidis/nnlib2/README.md

 nnlib2 C++ Neural Network library goals:

-⦁	To help creating Neural Network (NNs) in C++, allowing a uniform code-writing style for NN implementations.
+⦁	To help creating Neural Network (NNs) in C++, allowing a uniform code-writing style for different NN implementations.

-⦁	To be versatile and sufficient for prototyping and experimentation with new NN models.
+⦁	To be versatile and sufficient for prototyping and experimentation with new NN models, including complex multi-layer ones.

 ⦁ To simplify NN implementation, with classes that follow classic NN concepts.